 The clotting of the blood is called hemostasis and is divided into primary and secondary hemostasis.

-The primary hemostasis is triggered by damage to the vascular endothelium when thrombocytes come into contact with collagen located outside the vessel.
-Thereby, the von-Willebrand factor in collagen binds to its receptor, the glycoprotein Ib of the thrombozytes which leads to the adhesion of the thrombocytes to the damaged endothelium.
+Primary hemostasis is triggered by damage to the vascular endothelium when thrombocytes come into contact with collagen located outside the vessel.
+Thereby, the von Willebrand factor in collagen binds to its receptor, the glycoprotein Ib of the thrombocytes, which leads to the adhesion of the thrombocytes to the damaged endothelium.

-Simultaneously, Ca2+ activates the platelets.
-This means that the tubulin ring within the thrombocytes contracts, thus creating pseudopodia.
-Together with adenosine diphosphate (ADP) which is released from damaged cells, a thrombocyte aggregation takes place.
+Simultaneously, Ca2+ activates the platelets, which means that the tubulin ring within the thrombocytes contracts, thus creating pseudopodia.
+Together with adenosine diphosphate (ADP), which is released from damaged cells, a thrombocyte aggregation takes place.
 A blood clot is formed.
 In addition, the activated thrombocytes secrete serotonin, fibrinogen, and thromboxane A2.
-The latter also causes vasoconstriction and hereby promotes the closure of the vessel opening.
+The latter also causes vasoconstriction, and this promotes the closure of the vessel opening.

-In order to prevent the clot from clogging the entire vessel, the endothelium releases prostacyclin which inhibits the aggregation of thrombocytes.
+The endothelium releases prostacyclin, which inhibits the aggregation of thrombocytes to prevent the clot from clogging the entire vessel.
 Thus, a targeted clot formation at the damaged endothelium is assured.

-The secondary hemostasis is divided into extrinsic and intrinsic system.
+Secondary hemostasis is divided into extrinsic and intrinsic systems.

-The extrinsic system intervenes in cases of tissue destruction and is very fast with a speed of about 14 seconds thromboplastin time (quick test).
-The tissue factor from vascular muscle cells forms a complex with phospholipids.
-This is called tissue thromboplastin and binds the coagulation factor VII which activates the factor X in the presence of Ca2+.
+The extrinsic system intervenes in cases of tissue destruction and is very fast, with a speed of about 14 seconds of thromboplastin time (quick test).
+The tissue factor from vascular muscle cells forms a complex with phospholipids called thromboplastin.
+It binds to the coagulation factor VII which activates factor X in the presence of Ca2+.

-In the intrinsic system, factor XII comes in contact with negatively charged surfaces such as collagen (or glass) and is thereby activated.
-Thereafter, factor XI and factor IX are activated.
-Factor IX forms an enzymatic complex with phospholipids and Ca2+ ions which activates factor X (thrombokinase) via limited proteolysis.
-This process can be accelerated rapidly by factor VIII activated by thrombine.
+In the intrinsic system, factor XII encounters negatively charged surfaces, such as collagen (or glass), and is thereby activated.
+After that, factor XI and factor IX are activated.
+Factor IX forms an enzymatic complex with phospholipids and Ca2+ ions, which, in turn, activates factor X (thrombokinase) via limited proteolysis.
+This process can be accelerated rapidly by factor VIII activated by thrombin.
 In this case, the partial thromboplastin time is 40–50 seconds.

-After activation of factor X, the intrinsic and extrinsic system converge.
-Factor X, together with factor V, phospholipids, and Ca2+ ions, forms the prothrombin activator which splits factor II (prothrombin) into thrombin.
-Thrombin, in turn, splits factor I (fibrinogen) into soluble fibrin which turns firm via factor XIII and Ca2+ ions and forms a red thrombus.
+After activation of factor X, the intrinsic and extrinsic systems converge.
+Factor X, together with factor V, phospholipids, and Ca2+ ions, form the prothrombin activator, which splits factor II (prothrombin) into thrombin.
+Thrombin, in turn, splits factor I (fibrinogen) into soluble fibrin, which turns firm via factor XIII and Ca2+ ions and forms a red thrombus.

 The process of preventing blood clots is called fibrinolysis.
-Hereby, plasminogen is activated by blood factors and becomes plasmin.
+Plasminogen is activated by blood factors and becomes plasmin.
 It splits fibrin into individual peptides.
-Furthermore, it splits the clotting factors I, II, V, VIII, IX, XI, and XII and thus decreases the clotting ability of the blood.
+Furthermore, it splits the clotting factors I, II, V, VIII, IX, XI, and XII and thus decrease the clotting ability of the blood.

 Leukocytes ensure the defense of foreign bodies

-Neutrophil granulocytes function as fast defense mechanisms in cases of infections and thus belong to the unspecific defense of the immune system.
-In an infection the number of neutrophils increases quickly by pulling the reserves from the marginal pool (at the endothelium of large veins) or the bone marrow.
-They fight bacteria and can break down debris of the body´s own cells.
+Neutrophil granulocytes function as fast defense mechanisms in cases of infections and, thus, belong to the unspecific defense of the immune system.
+In an infection, the number of neutrophils increases quickly by pulling the reserves from the marginal pool (at the endothelium of large veins) or the bone marrow.
+They fight bacteria and can break down debris of the body’s cells.
 The suspension of dead neutrophils and tissue debris in the lymph is called pus.

-B-lymphocytes can be activated as plasma cells that produce free antibodies which bind the foreign antigens and render them harmless.
+B lymphocytes can be activated as plasma cells that produce free antibodies that bind the foreign antigens and render them harmless.
 Thus, B lymphocytes belong to the humoral component of the specific defense.
-During the activation process, one part of the B lymphocytes differentiate themselves as memory cells which remain in the body for many years.
-In case of renewed contact with the antigen they already know which antibodies are needed.
+During the activation process, a part of the B lymphocytes differentiates themselves as memory cells that remain in the body for many years.
+In case of renewed contact with the antigen, they already know which antibodies are needed.